• About

 The Turkish and Islamic Arts Museum is remarkable not only for its vast collection but also for its historical context.
 The museum was founded during the last years of the Ottoman Empire, a time when efforts were underway to preserve the empire’s artistic and cultural legacy.

-At its inception, the museum was the first in Turkey to house a comprehensive collection of Islamic art, a response to the growing interest in safeguarding cultural heritage amid rapid modernization.
-Over the years, the museum has expanded its collection significantly, encompassing a wealth of Islamic art from across the Ottoman Empire and beyond, including pieces from the Abbasid, Umayyad, Seljuk, and Mamluk periods.
+Over the years, the museum has expanded its collection significantly, encompassing a wealth of Islamic art from across the Ottoman Empire and beyond, including pieces from the Abbasid, Umayyad, Seljuk, and Mamluk periods — dynasties whose courts and capitals shaped the Islamic Golden Age, a four-century flowering of science, art, and scholarship that runs through nearly every gallery in this building.

 Collection Highlights